vin0x/ig-stories-telegram-db/README.md

    - Replace the `api_key` in `bot.py` with your bot’s API key.

 2. **Create a Session File for Instaloader**:
-   - Use `instaloader` to log in and create a session file or log in Instagram using Firefox and run the `importfirefoxsession`.
+   - Use `instaloader` to log in and create a session file or log in Instagram using Firefox and run the `importfirefoxsession.py`.
    - Run `instaloader --login your_username` and follow the prompts.
    - Save the session file with the name `session-topcortessecos` or modify the code to match your session file name.